In Person at the Whisky a Go Go

 In Person at the Whisky a Go Go is a live album by Otis Redding, recorded at the Whisky a Go Go on Sunset Strip in Los Angeles, California in April 1966.
 It was released posthumously in 1968.
 The recording was made before Otis Redding attained crossover fame at the Monterey Pop Festival.

 The original issue of the album presented a selection of songs from the three shows.
 Another selection was released in 1993 under the title Good to Me: Live at the Whisky a Go Go, Vol. 2.
-The complete live performances were released on October 21, 2016.
+The full set of performances were released as Live at the Whisky a Go Go: The Complete Recordings on October 21, 2016.